 Stop Your Anxiety

-Take anxiety out of your head and learn how to cope with it with my free 7 minute anxiety test.
+Take the anxiety out of your head and learn how to cope with it with my free 7-minute anxiety test.
 Fill out your symptoms and receive your free anxiety profile and information on how to reduce your anxiety today.

 The Origination of Anxiety

 Anxiety affects different people differently.
 It also can have a lot of different causes.
 What's important is not where it originates but what you're going to do to stop it.
 Make sure you take my free 7-minute anxiety test before reading onward.

 Anxiety is a mental health, psychological problem.
 So if the question is whether or not anxiety is "in your head," the answer isn't necessarily a "no." Most of the symptoms of anxiety do originate in your brain.
 But also claiming that anxiety is all in your head is a massive oversimplification, and ignores many of the realities of anxiety that most people fail to understand.
 These include: